-How the Marchman Act Works
+How Does the Marchman Act Process Work?

-For a Marchman Act petition to be accepted, some basic conditions must be met:
+For a Marchman Act petition to be accepted, some basic conditions must be met

-- There must be clear evidence that the individual cannot make rational decisions in regards to professional treatment
+- There must be clear evidence that the individual cannot make rational decisions in regards to professional treatment.

 Currently, there are three primary options available for filing the Marchman Act in Florida: